 Test Distribution is an approach that accelerates test execution and complements build caching while addressing many of the limitations of single-machine parallelism and CI fanout.
 And it gets around limitations in the number of parallel forks dictated by a single machine’s CPU and memory resources.
 It does this by extending test parallelism by fanning out test execution to remote executors.

-The Gradle Enterprise extension for the Maven & Gradle build tool coordinates partitioning of the test set and collection of results, while Gradle Enterprise requests and caches test inputs, executes tests, and reports results back to the build tool for storage, all that with a low overhead that allows for fine-grained distribution.
+The Develocity extension for the Maven & Gradle build tool coordinates partitioning of the test set and collection of results, while Develocity requests and caches test inputs, executes tests, and reports results back to the build tool for storage, all that with a low overhead that allows for fine-grained distribution.